 - 5.1.1.
-Obtain the scoresheet from match control/Umpire Coordinator. - 5.1.2.
-Ensure that the specified number of Line Judges, and if applicable, Court Attendants are present.

-- 5.1.3.
-Ensure that the players' clothing complies with the tournament regulations as instructed by the Referee. - 5.1.4.
-Ensure all players' mobile phones are switched off.
+Obtain the scoresheet from match control/Umpire Coordinator; - 5.1.2.
+Ensure that the specified number of Line Judges, and if applicable, Court Attendants are present; - 5.1.3.
+Ensure that the players' clothing (as far as name, lettering, advertisements, colour and design are concerned) and equipment are compliant with the GCR as instructed by the Referee; - 5.1.4.
+Ensure all players' mobile phones are switched off; and - 5.1.5.
+Ensure the players line up according to the order of the names printed on the scoresheet or as instructed by the Referee.